 - 1 tsp fresh thyme, chopped

-- 1 cup dry white wine (I used Chardonnay)
+- 1 cup dry white wine (chardonnay)

 - 4 Tbsp unsalted butter

-- 2 cups chicken stock
+- 2 cups chicken stock/broth

 - 2 eggs, lightly beaten

-- Bacon grease for cooking sausage (optional)
+- drizzle of oil, or bacon grease, for cooking the sausage (optional)

 The Chunky Chef is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.